JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/symplectic_autoencoder.md

-# Symplectic Autoencoders for the Linear Wave Equation
+# Symplectic Autoencoders and the Toda Lattice

-In this tutorial we use symplectic autoencoders to approximate the linear wave equation with a lower-dimensional Hamiltonian model and compare it with standard proper symplectic decomposition (PSD).
+In this tutorial we use a [SymplecticAutoencoder](@ref) to approximate the linear wave equation with a lower-dimensional Hamiltonian model and compare it with standard proper symplectic decomposition (PSD).

 ## Problem statement